sleepingkingstudios/cuprum/README.md

 class SaveBookCommand < Cuprum::Command
   def initialize repository
     @repository = repository
-  end # constructor
+  end

   def process book
-    @repository.persist(book)
+    if @repository.persist(book)
+      success(book)
+    else
+      failure('unable to save book')
+    end
-  end # method process
+  end
-end # class
+end

 books = [
-  Book.new(:title => 'The Fellowship of the Ring'), Book.new(:title => 'The Two Towers'),
+  Book.new(title: 'The Fellowship of the Ring'), Book.new(title: 'The Two Towers'),
-  Book.new(:title => 'The Return of the King')
+  Book.new(title: 'The Return of the King')
 ]
 command = SaveBookCommand.new(books_repository)
 books.each { |book| command.call(book) }
 ```

+Here, we are defining a command that might fail - maybe the database is unavailable, or there's a constraint that is violated by the inserted attributes.
+If the call to `#persist` succeeds, we're returning a Result with a status of `:success` and the value set to the persisted book.
+Conversely, if the call to `#persist` fails, we're returning a Result with a status of `:failure` and a custom error message.
+Since the `#process` method returns a Result, it is returned directly by `#call`.

-Here, we are reusing the same command three times, rather than creating a new save command for each book.
+Note also that we are reusing the same command three times, rather than creating a new save command for each book.
 Each book is persisted to the `books_repository`.
 This is also an example of how using commands can simplify code - notice that nothing about the `SaveBookCommand` is specific to the `Book` model.
 Thus, we could refactor this into a generic `SaveModelCommand`.

 A command can also be defined by passing block to `Cuprum::Command.new`.